m-lm/taproot/docs.md

 #### Interfaces

-Taproot currently supports command-line interface and will soon be able to communicate via sockets.
+Taproot currently supports command-line interface and will soon be able to communicate via sockets using the default address and port as "localhost" and "6379", respectively.
+The port number 6379 mimics that of Redis.

 #### Dependencies